Oluwasegun-1/Oluwasegun-1/README.md

-- 👋 Hi, I’m Oluwasegun
+- 👋 Hi, I’m Pastey
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning the front-end programming languages
+- 🌱 I’m an intermediate full-stack developer with proper utility of the MERN stack
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me ...
 Mail: quadriissaoluwasegun@gmail.com
-Twitter: @IssaOluwasegun
+X (formerly Twitter): @pastey_0
 Mobile: +2347065909577
 <!---
 Oluwasegun-1/Oluwasegun-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.